 Keep in mind is that the typical letter grades are arbitrary assignments to particular sub-intervals of the interval [0%, 100%].
 These aribtrary assignments were made in the 1940s/1950s ignoring differences in course content.
 Thus, they are a poor indicator of student understanding today.

-You'll notice that in the Standards Based Grading Category table (see above question) I included a column titled 'Pseudo-Equivalent "Traditional" Score'; that is false equivalancy.
+You'll notice that in the Standards Based Grading Category table (see above question) I included a column titled 'Pseudo-Equivalent "Traditional" Score'.
 This column reflects an aribtrary mapping of the categories on to the interval [0%, 100%].
 I have done this one reason only: so that I can better leverage existing technologies (computers) in keeping grade records for all of you.
 I do not recommend or advise you to put much stock into these numbers.

 You can roughly use these mappings in conversions there is an important caveat: you can't use these categories on anything except learning outcomes.
 That is to say, you can't say "Oh, I have a 90% on Homework #.#; I must have an A." All scoring is done at the item level, thus any potential conversions also have to be done at the item level.